 Welcome.
-I am an assistant professor at Georgetown University, with a joint appointment in the Edmund A. Walsh School of Foreign Service and the Government Department.
+I am an associate professor at Georgetown University, with a joint appointment in the Edmund A. Walsh School of Foreign Service and the Government Department.
 I hold a PhD in political science (NYU, 2015).
 In 2014-2015, I was a visiting scholar at the Center for the Study of Democratic Politics, Princeton.

 At Georgetown, I teach courses on comparative politics and quantitative research methods.